height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 DOBA-YEJ

 After three years of watching the world fall in love with Mezcal, we noticed an opportunity to reach more people and diversify the way to enjoy Mezcal: through cocktails.
-The Doba-Yej is a well-balanced Mezcal perfect for enjoying neat or in cocktails.
-Doba-Yej means Agave Espadín in the ancient Zapotec language and each label features a Mexican war hero.
+The Doba-Yej is bright and floral with beautifully balanced citrus notes, perfect for enjoying neat or in cocktails.
+Doba-Yej means Maguey Espadín in the ancient Zapotec language and each label features a Mexican war hero.
 They depict Doña Josefa Ortiz, Father Miguel Hidalgo, and José María Morelos.

 Cooking: Earth oven using local wood and river stones